pablogit/tdm/README.md

 * The original PDFs are encrypted and copied to a new folder called "ORIGINAUX_CRYPTES"
 * The name of patient is stracted form PDF following some known structures in the text.
 The PDF is then renamed with the 3 first letters of the patient family name
 * The scripts generates a table (CSV as format and ";" as separator) with the details by term in the list.
 The sort order of colums is random.
 The fist line contains the names of each term in the list.
 * Ther's a line with the header "_filename" and the name of each term.
-The column "_total" contains the total number of "occurencies" for each terms .
-The "_ntotal" column contains the total number of "occurencies" for all the terms
+The column "_total" contains the total number of "occurencies" for each term in each file.
+The "_ntotal" column contains the total number of different terms found in each PDF